This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Childbirth damage to the brachial plexus can occur in several ways:

-- When a baby is being born, and its head and shoulder get stretched apart, for whatever reason, the brachial plexus may become damaged.
+- When a baby is born, and its head and shoulder get stretched apart, for whatever reason, the brachial plexus may become damaged.

 - Risk factors include large fetus size, long and difficult labor, and breech birth position.